Tearsheet

 AI Analysis | Feedback

-John R. Hewitt was appointed President and Chief Executive Officer and as a director of Matrix Service Company in May 2011.
-He has dedicated his entire career to the engineering, procurement, and construction (EPC) industry.
-Before joining Matrix in May 2011, Mr. Hewitt spent approximately 25 years with various operating businesses of Aker Solutions ASA and its predecessor companies, which provide engineering and construction services, technology products, and integrated solutions to the energy and process industries worldwide.
-His roles at Aker Solutions included serving as Vice President, where he provided executive oversight on major capital projects in the power and liquefied natural gas industries.
-He also served as President, United States Operations at Aker Solutions E&C US, Inc. from 2007 to 2009, managing all construction services in North America.
-Prior to that, he was President of Aker Construction Inc., holding full profit and loss responsibility for a multi-disciplined direct hire industrial construction business across North America.
-Mr. Hewitt brings significant experience with mergers and acquisitions to the Board.
+Mr. Hewitt was appointed President and Chief Executive Officer and a director of Matrix Service Company in May 2011.
+He has spent his entire career in the engineering, procurement, and construction (EPC) industry.
+Prior to joining Matrix, he worked for approximately 25 years for various operating businesses of Aker Solutions ASA ("Aker") and its predecessor companies.
+At Aker Solutions, he served as Senior Vice President, responsible for executive oversight on major capital projects in the power and liquefied natural gas industries.
+He also held the role of President, United States Operations, Aker Solutions E&C US, Inc. from 2007 to 2009, managing all construction services in North America.
+Before that, he was President of Aker Construction Inc., where he had full profit and loss responsibility for a multi-disciplined direct hire industrial construction business.
+Mr. Hewitt possesses significant experience with mergers and acquisitions.
 He holds a finance degree from Stetson University and an engineering degree from the Florida Institute of Technology.

-Kevin S. Cavanah has served as Chief Financial Officer of Matrix Service Company since December 2010.
-His previous roles within the company include Vice President, Accounting and Financial Reporting from August 2007 to December 2010, and Controller from April 2003 to August 2007.
-Prior to joining Matrix Service Company, Mr. Cavanah served as an Accounting Manager for Williams Communications from 2001 to 2003 and for The Williams Companies from 1998 to 2001.
-He began his career as an Audit Manager for Ernst & Young LLP.
-Mr. Cavanah earned a Bachelor of Science Degree in Business Administration in Accounting from the University of Arkansas.
+Mr. Cavanah has served as Chief Financial Officer of Matrix Service Company since December 2010, and as Treasurer since December 2013.
+His prior roles at the company include Vice President, Accounting and Financial Reporting from August 2007 to December 2010, and Controller from April 2003 to August 2007.
+Before joining Matrix, Mr. Cavanah was an Accounting Manager for Williams Communications from 2001 to 2003 and for The Williams Companies from 1998 to 2001.
+Earlier in his career, he was an Audit Manager for Ernst & Young LLP.
+He earned a Bachelor of Science Degree in Business Administration in Accounting from the University of Arkansas.

 Nancy E. Austin serves as Vice President and Chief Administrative Officer for Matrix Service Company, overseeing Human Resources, Training and Development, and Corporate Marketing divisions.
-She has held this role since 2018.
-Her prior positions at Matrix Service include Vice President of Strategic Services and Administration, Vice President of Human Resources (from 2006 to 2016), and Director of Human Resources (from 2000 to 2006).
-Before her tenure at Matrix, Ms. Austin worked for TV Guide, Samson Resources, and Villareal & Associates.
+She previously held the title of Vice President, Strategic Services and Administration, with similar responsibilities.
+Her experience at Matrix Service includes serving as Vice President, Human Resources from January 2006 to August 2016 and as Director of Human Resources from September 2000 to January 2006.

 AI Analysis | Feedback